The lowest point in this Vikings season-to-date probably came in Week 4 at U.S. Bank Stadium against Detroit.

 The output is the easiest thing to quantify, so let's take a quick look at Murray and McKinnon during this eight-game winning streak since Cook was injured — a tidy amount of games adding up to exactly one half of the season.

 Murray in those eight games has rushed for 534 yards and five touchdowns, a half-season pace that would put him at more than 1,000 for a full year.
-He’s been particularly good since the bye, with at least 68 yards in each of the last four games and four of his five touchdowns coming in that span.
+He's been particularly good since the bye, with at least 68 yards in each of the past four games and four of his five touchdowns coming in that span.

 In Sunday's win over Atlanta, Murray had 52 of his 76 yards after initial contact (per Pro Football Focus), and after working through offseason ankle surgery Murray finally looks spry and healthy.

-McKinnon has 388 yards rushing and another 249 yards (on 33 catches) receiving in the last eight games.
+McKinnon has 388 yards rushing and another 249 yards (on 33 catches) receiving in the past eight games.
 That span includes three rushing touchdowns and two receiving scores — one of the latter of which came Sunday.